 Close the fish’s mouth.
 The nose should touch the bump of the measuring board (the belly is facing you).
 The measurement photo needs to include the entire fish on the board.

-If the fish tail is touching the graduation line on the board then that is the exact measurement.
-If the tail crosses a graduation line, round up ¼”.
+If the fish tail is touching or crosses the graduation line on the board then that measurement is rounded up to the next ¼” graduation.

-Extra Large fish that exceed the length of a bump board should show a measuring tape that begins at the tip of the fish’s nose bumped against a hard stop (like a wall or a cooler) and the tail pushed down to the tape measure.
+Extra Large fish that exceed the length of a bump board or small fish that don’t reach the beginning of the graduation lines on the commercially-produced bump board should show a measuring tape that begins at the tip of the fish’s nose bumped against a hard stop (like a wall or a cooler) and the tail pushed down to the tape measure.
 A video showing the length from tip to tail is required.
 Tape measure should be on the ground.

 SECTION 3: Prizes and Awards

 3.3 Prizes will be awarded as follows: Each eligible participant’s highest point fish will be entered into the contest.
-Upon certification of the final results, 2,000 spots on the leaderboard will be filled with the highest point fish.
-The 500 prizes will be scattered on the leaderboard with 500 total prizes.
-Fish entered into the contest will range from 1 to 2,000 (1 being the highest point fish and 2,000 being the 2,000th highest point fish).
+Upon certification of the final results, 350 spots on the leaderboard will be filled with the highest point fish.
+The prizes will be scattered on the leaderboard.
+Fish entered into the contest will range from 1 to 350 (1 being the highest point fish and 350 being the 350th highest point fish).
 Only one prize per eligible participant.

-3.5 “Big Fish Awards” are given to the top 3 length fish of each species of Walleye, Northern Pike, Crappie, Perch, and Sunfish
+3.5 “Big Fish Awards” are given to the top length fish of each species of Walleye/Sauger, Northern Pike, Crappie, Perch, and Sunfish.

 3.7 To receive a Big Fish Award, the participant must measure the length of the fish on a commercially-produced bump board to 1/4 inch measurements with the mouth of the fish closed and touching the 90-degree angle of the bump board while the tail is pinched towards the measuring unit.
-Not doing so correctly the entrant will be assessed a 1 inch penalty.
+Failure to comply will result in the entrant being assessed a 1-inch penalty.

 3.8 For the Big Fish Awards, Fishing Contest Prizes, and the Catch of the Day package the FishDonkey photograph timestamp will be used as a tiebreaker.
 The earliest registered fish will place before the later registered fish.